LAStools/LAStools/bin/las2tin_README.md

 -stdin          : pipe from stdin

 ### output
--compatible      : write LAS/LAZ output in compatibility mode
--do_not_populate : do not populate header on output
+-o [n]           : use [n] as output file
 -io_obuffer [n]  : use write-out-buffer of size [n] bytes
--native          : write LAS/LAZ output in native/actual mode
--nil             : pipe output to NULL (suppress output)
--o [n]           : use [n] as output file
--obin            : output as BIN (terrasolid binary)
--ocut [n]        : cut the last [n] characters from name
 -odir [n]        : set output directory to [n]
 -odix [n]        : set output file name suffix to [n]
+-ocut [n]        : cut the last [n] characters from name
 -oforce          : force output creation also on errors or warnings
--olas            : output as LAS file
--olaz            : output as LAZ (compressed LAS)
--oparse [xyz]    : parse on-the-fly to ASCII using fields [xyz]
--opts            : output as PTS (plain text lidar data)
--optx            : output as PTX (plain text with header)
--oqi             : output in QFIT format (.qi)(ATM project, NASA)
--oscale_rgb [n]  : scale output RGB by [n]
--osep [sep]      : set text output separator as [sep](see table below)
+-do_not_populate : do not populate header on output
--otxt            : output as textfile
+-populate        : populate header on output
--owrl            : output as VRLM (Virtual Reality Modeling Language) text
 -pipe_on         : write output to command pipe, see also -std_in
--populate        : populate header on output
 -stdout          : pipe to stdout
+-nil             : pipe output to NULL (suppress output)
 -target_ecef     : output is geocentric (Earth-centered Earth-fixed)
 -temp_files [n]  : set base file name [n] for temp files (example: E:\tmp)